¶Tests

 ¶Truthy tests

 These kinds of tests check for a truthy result.
-The contents are placed inside assert
+The contents are placed inside assert, or assert.truthy in the case of using luassert.

 -- ??
 VALUE